June 6, 2025

 Expertise

-Depends on internal knowledge
+Dependent on internal knowledge

 Access to logistics expertise

-Shipping costs
+Shipping Costs

 Higher per shipment

-Lower through volume discounts
+Lower through bulk discounts

 Outsourcing to 3PL Providers